sampoornap/sampoornap/README.md

 ## Hi there 👋

-I am a fourth-year compsci and engineering undergrad from Kolkata, India and Bentonville, Arkansas.
-I am very interested in AI and how it can be used to build inclusive and responsible tech.
-Currently working on some cool research projects + applying to grad school!
+i am a fourth-year compsci and engineering undergrad from kolkata, wb and bentonville, arkansas.
+I am very interested in AI and how it can be used to build inclusive and responsible tech. currently working on some cool research projects + applying to grad school!

+exciting stuff -

+1. diagnobot : a medical conversation and diagnostic chatbot
+2. shakespeareGPT : gpt from scratch
+3. x-assistant : a voice based assistant using llms
+4. naivecontextcue : lower baseline for a language learning app

+course projects -

+1. an end-to-end compiler written from scratch using C
+2. interpreter of a made-up-programming-language using racket
+3. a todo command using bash
+4. simulation of a computer with instructions and memory using verilog
+5. implementing a neural network from scratch
+6. a cool music playlist recommendation system

 <!--
 **sampoornap/sampoornap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.